Lutheran Mariology

 Lutheran Mariology or Lutheran Marian theology is derived from Scripture, patristic sources, Martin Luther's views of Mary, as well as those of subsequent Lutheran divines.
-This is taught by the Lutheran Churches.
+This is taught by the Lutheran churches.
 Lutheran Mariology developed out of the deep Christian Marian devotion on which Luther was reared, and it was subsequently clarified as part of his mature Christocentric theology and piety.
 The Apology of the Augsburg Confession, included in the Book of Concord, teaches that Mary is "most worthy of the most ample honors" and that Mary "wishes us to consider and follow her example [the example of her faith and her humility]."
 Lutherans hold Mary in high esteem, universally teaching the dogmas of the Theotokos and the Virgin Birth.
 Luther dogmatically asserted what he considered firmly established biblical doctrines such as the divine motherhood of Mary while adhering to pious opinions of the perpetual virginity of Mary, along with the caveat that all doctrine and piety should exalt and not diminish the person and work of Jesus Christ; to this end, Luther emphasized Mary as a receiver of God's love and favour.
 His opposition to regarding Mary as a mediatrix of redemption was part of his greater and more extensive opposition to the belief that the merits of the saints could be added to those of Jesus Christ to save humanity.
-The Formula of Concord and the Smalcald Articles, upheld by the Lutheran Churches, teach the dogmas of the Theotokos and the perpetual virginity of Mary.
+The Formula of Concord and the Smalcald Articles, upheld by the Lutheran churches, teach the dogmas of the Theotokos and the perpetual virginity of Mary.
 Lutheranism regards her as the Blessed Virgin Mary, with this codified in the Formula of Concord.
 Lutheran denominations may differ in their teaching with respect to various Marian doctrines and have contributed to producing ecumenical meetings and documents on Mary.
-The Evangelical-Lutheran Churches celebrate several Marian feast days, including the Feast of the Annunciation of the Blessed Virgin Mary, Feast of the Purification of the Blessed Virgin Mary, and the Visitation of the Blessed Virgin Mary.
+A number of historic Lutheran churches have a Lady chapel dedicated to the Blessed Virgin Mary.
+The Lutheran churches celebrate several Marian feast days, including the Feast of the Annunciation of the Blessed Virgin Mary, Feast of the Purification of the Blessed Virgin Mary, and the Visitation of the Blessed Virgin Mary.